Motor Vehicle Exemption in Chapter 7 Bankruptcy

-When you seek protection in bankruptcy under Chapter 7, the law allows you to permanently discharge certain debts in exchange for the sale of non-exempt assets.
+When you seek bankruptcy protection in a Chapter 7 bankruptcy, the law allows you to permanently discharge certain debts in exchange for the sale of non-exempt assets.
 As a general rule, you can’t discharge student loan, tax and family law arrearages.
 In addition, you can choose either the New Jersey state exemption or the federal exemption, and you’ll be able to keep certain property.
+Contact a New Jersey bankruptcy lawyer with any questions about filing a Chapter 7 bankruptcy.

 Choosing the Right Exemption for Your Motor Vehicle